ambehnam/moose/framework/doc/content/source/constraints/PeriodicSegmentalConstraint.md

 The other terms in the weak form are handled using the [EqualValueConstraint](/EqualValueConstraint.md) as described below.

+Several methods for imposing periodic boundary conditions exist, each with pros and cons.
+For example, the mortar approach requires an extra Lagrange multiplier field.
+Alternatively, the periodic condition can be imposed by the penalty method using [PenaltyPeriodicSegmentalConstraint.md] or one of the other periodic approaches in `MOOSE`.

 This class provides the macro-micro coupling terms to implement periodic boundary conditions using the mortar method, as proposed within [!cite](reis_mortar_2014).
 Alternatively, these equations impose an average value of the diffusive flux of a spatial variable over a domain